llnw/Orchestrate-Video-iOS-SDK/README.md

 1. Manually setup the project by following the steps below.
 2. Download the sample project as a starting point from Github
-	*  Get the entire project from here(Need to provide git repository link).
+	*  Get the entire project from [here](https://github.llnw.net/llnw/SampleApplication).
 	*  Run the ‘pod install’ command
 	*  Open and run the newly created workspace.